-3.12 Shared Folders
+4.12 Shared Folders

 Shared folders enable you to easily exchange data between a virtual machine and your host.
-This feature requires that the Oracle VM VirtualBox Guest Additions be installed in a virtual machine and is described in detail in chapter 4.3, Shared Folders, page 78.
+This feature requires that the Oracle VM VirtualBox Guest Additions be installed in a virtual machine and is described in detail in chapter 5.3, Shared Folders, page 97.

-3.13 User Interface
+4.13 User Interface

-The User Interface section enables you to change certain aspects of the user interface of this VM.
+The User Interface section enables you to change certain aspects of the user interface of the selected VM.

-- Menu Bar: This widget enables you to disable menus by clicking on the menu to release it, menu entries by deselecting the check box of the entry to disable it and the complete menu bar by deselecting the rightmost check box. - Mini ToolBar: In full screen or seamless mode, Oracle VM VirtualBox can display a small toolbar that contains some of the items that are normally available from the virtual machine's menu bar.
+- Menu Bar: This widget enables you to disable a complete menu, by clicking on the menu name to deselect it.
+Menu entries can be disabled, by deselecting the check box next to the entry.
+On Windows and Linux hosts, the complete menu bar can be disabled by deselecting the check box on the right. - Mini ToolBar: In full screen or seamless mode, Oracle VM VirtualBox can display a small toolbar that contains some of the items that are normally available from the virtual machine's menu bar.
 This toolbar reduces itself to a small gray line unless you move the mouse over it.
-With the toolbar, you can return from full screen or seamless mode, control machine execution or enable certain devices.
-If you do not want to see the toolbar, disable this setting.
+With the toolbar, you can return from full screen or seamless mode, control machine execution, or enable certain devices.
+If you do not want to see the toolbar, disable the Show in Full Screen/Seamless setting.

-The second setting enables you to show the toolbar at the top of the screen, instead of showing it at the bottom.
+The Show at Top of Screen setting enables you to show the toolbar at the top of the screen, instead of showing it at the bottom.